 The Company has operated as a cash shell during the year.
-The pre-revenue nature of the business is important to the understanding of the Company by its members and suppliers, and the Directors were as transparent about the cash position and funding requirements as is allowed under LSE regulations.
+The pre-revenue nature of the business is important to the understanding of the Company by its members and suppliers, and the Directors were as transparent about the cash position and funding requirements.